onflow/flow-playground-tutorials/tutorials/07-voting/README.md

 ## Deploy the project

-Open another terminal window (check that you remain in the project folder) and deploy the project:
+Open another terminal window (check that you remain in the project folder) and deploy the project.
+This relies on the configuration file, which should now contain information about all three smart contracts as shown in the Setup section above.

 ```console
 flow project deploy
 ```

-All three contracts should be deployed now.
+All three contracts should be deployed now to the local blockchain.

 FungibleToken is a Cadence standard, while `VotingTutorialGovernanceToken` and `VotingTutorialAdministration` are specific to this tutorial.
 `VotingTutorialGovernanceToken` is needed in order to vote, it's balance is determining the weight of the vote.
 `VotingTutorialAdministration` is used for administration of the whole voting process.